AMENDMENTIn March 2022, information was added on Knife Crime Prevention Orders.

 Although currently there is limited research into what interventions work and are the most impactive when trying to divert young people away from gangs and serious youth violence.
 We do know that investment of time and effort in building trust and rapport with young people and children does make an impact and results in positive change.
 Having someone who the child can relate to and who they see as understanding, combined with a persistent and consistent approach appears to be key to successful intervention.

-See also Amber Project.
+See also Amber Service.